 - Greet everyone in the room individually.
 Wait to be asked to be seated before you sit down.

-- Make sure to provide specific examples from your own experience.
+- Try to provide specific examples from your own experience.
 Examples show the interviewer how you know something, what your experiences are, and how you have changed.

 - Think and, if necessary, pause before answering questions, especially if they catch you off guard.